thecodeholic/SimplePHPFramework/readme.md

 1. Run `db/migrations.php` file to create database and users table
 1. Go to the public folder start php server by running command `php -S 127.0.0.1:8000` or you can setup the apache virtual host and run it just like this
+1. You can login into the system using Email: `admin@example.com` and Password: `admin`